RockingShip/jsFractalZoom-media/README.md

 ## License

-This project is licensed under the GNU General Public License v3 - see the [LICENSE.txt](LICENSE.txt) file for details
+This project is licensed under the GNU General Public License v3 - see the [LICENSE.txt](LICENSE.txt) file for details.
+The gallery is MIT licensed.